urt30plus/30plus_discord_bot/README.md

 ## Map Cycle Updater

-Posts an embed with the maps in the cycle along with the map mode.
+Posts an embed with the maps in the current cycle along with the map mode.

 ## Current Map Info